Eschatologue/CM_wiki/docs/character-creation/feat/feat-fighting-style.md

 You learn two [Manoeuvre](../option/manoeuvre.md) of your choice from among those available to the Battlemaster archetype.

-If a manoeuvre you use requires your target to make a :d20-save: **Saving Throw** to resist the manoeuvre's effects, the DC equals 8 + your Proficiency Bonus + your Strength or Dexterity modifier (your choice).
+If a manoeuvre you use requires your target to make a :d20-save: Saving Throw to resist the manoeuvre's effects, the DC equals 8 + your Proficiency Bonus + your Strength or Dexterity modifier (your choice).

-:   You gain two superiority die, which is :die-d6: d6s (this die is added to any superiority dice you have from another source).
+You gain two superiority die, which is :die-d6: d6s (this die is added to any superiority dice you have from another source).
 This die is used to fuel your manoeuvres.
 A superiority die is expended when you use it.
 You regain your expended superiority dice when you finish a Short Rest or Long Rest.

 ---